numaproj/numaflow/docs/APIs.md

 <p>

 RetryStrategy struct encapsulates the settings for retrying operations in the event of failures.
-It includes a BackOff strategy to manage the timing of retries and defines the action to take upon failure.
+It includes a Exponential BackOff strategy to manage the timing of retries and defines the actions to be take upon failure.
 </p>

 </p>